 - There are 284 steps from the ground level to the top of the arc.

-- Although Napoleon is the one who commission the Arc de Triomphe, the construction was completed many years after he died.
+- Although Napoleon was the one who commissioned the Arc de Triomphe, the construction was completed many years after he died.
 But, he got to pass through the completed Arc de Triomphe in 1840 when his body was moved to Les Invalides, his final resting place.

 - At the end of WW1, pilot Charles Godefroy flew his fighter plane through the Arc in tribute to the airmen killed in the war.